History of water at the Cape since the European invasion

 Currently the five dams that were eventually completed on Table Mountain are capable of piping down less than one percent of Cape Town's needs.

 Loss of Pride

 Sir Percy Fitzpatrick hiked up Table Mountain one February before the dams were built.
 At the future site of Woodhead reservoir he is said to have commented that red disas covered it like a scarlet blanket.
 The dams' construction meant that their principal habitat was destroyed.
-But while we have been deprived of the sight of the Pride of Table Mountain at its most fecund, Red Disa spotting is now thrilling for its rarity.
+But while we have been deprived of the sight of the Pride of Table Mountain at its most fecund, Red Disa spotting is now thrilling for their rarity.

 Mountain Club of SA Journal article 1897

 The Woodhead Dam as well as other reservoirs and lakes in fynbos-land have little in the way of noticeable life.

 Tannin, and chemicals that make the fynbos unpleasant-smelling to browsing animals, leach from decomposing plants.
 That turns the mountain water acidic.
 The water in Table Mountain reservoirs is, says The Fynbos Guy, "basically, weak carbolic acid.
 There is freshwater life but it's highly specialised, with much lower biomass than 'normal' wetlands."

 Cape Town's current water use & supply setup